rony31121999/Training/README.md

 regex code(Regex1.java):-  Regularexpression class is to validate the employee details like email, employee id, phone number and address.
 The following restrictions are imposed in the email address local part a> It allows numeric values from 0 to 9.

+Throw code(ExpThrow.java):-The Java throw keyword is used to throw an exception explicitly.If the age is less than 18, we are throwing the ArithmeticException otherwise print a message Eligible to vote.

+Exception code (arrayexception.java):- a]- using try catch - Java try block is used to enclose the code that might throw an exception.
+It must be used   within the method.If an exception occurs at the particular statement in the try block, the rest of the block code will not execute.
+                                       b]- using try catch twice- so using this we can work with more exception as in this code I worked withIndexOutOfBoundsException and Arithmetic Expressions in a single code